comoglu/ga-mla/README.md

-- For development, you probably want to run `make install` from the top level directory to give you a working SeisComP3 system.
+- For development, you probably want to run `make install` from the top level directory to give you a working SeisComP system.